Tinnitus Relief Guide

-It’s 11:45 PM in suburban Nashville, the dishwasher is finished, the street is quiet, and yet I’m sitting here listening to a 12kHz sine wave that sounds like a tea kettle left on a burner in the next room.
-If you’ve spent twenty years standing next to line-array speakers without earplugs because you thought they looked “unprofessional,” you know exactly what I’m talking about.
+It’s late evening in suburban Nashville, the dishwasher has finally cycled through, the street noise is at a minimum, and yet I’m sitting here listening to a 12kHz sine wave that sounds like a tea kettle left on a burner three rooms away.
+If you’ve spent twenty years standing next to line-array speakers without earplugs because you thought they looked 'unprofessional' or you needed to 'hear the room' during a soundcheck, you know exactly what I’m talking about.
+It’s the sound of regret, and it’s peaking in the red.

-Before we dive into the data, a quick heads-up: this site uses affiliate links.
+Before we get into the data, a quick heads-up: this site uses affiliate links.
 If you decide to buy something through these links, I earn a commission at no extra cost to you.
 I’m just an audio guy, not a doctor or a health professional, but I only recommend the hearing supplements I have personally tested and tracked in my own notebook.
+I’ve spent two decades troubleshooting faulty signal paths in conference rooms; I’m not about to start being dishonest about my own ears now.
 Transparency is the only way I know how to operate.

 The Setup: Troubleshooting a Permanent Feedback Loop

-My life for two decades was gain staging, cable management, and “one-two, check.”
+My life for twenty years was gain staging, cable management, and the eternal 'one-two, check.'
 I treated my ears like invincible microphones.
 Now, at 49, my ears are throwing back a permanent feedback loop.
 It started three years ago as a faint hum—think of a ground loop on a cheap amp—and escalated into a high-pitched ringing that never hits the 'off' switch.
-My wife says my testing notebook has more entries than my work tickets ever did, but that’s because I troubleshoot my ears the same way I troubleshoot a conference room AV setup: by elimination.
+My wife says my testing notebook has more entries than my work tickets ever did, but that’s because I troubleshoot my ears the same way I troubleshoot a malfunctioning AV setup: by elimination.

-I recently finished a 42-day run with Quietum Plus.
-I spent $69 on a bottle, committed to two capsules daily (84 total), and logged every single day in my notebook.
-If you're curious about how I ended up in this high-frequency mess, you can read The Night the Ringing Started: An Audio Tech’s Guide to Troubleshooting Tinnitus.
+I recently wrapped up a 42-day run with Quietum Plus.
+I spent around seventy bucks on a bottle, committed to two capsules daily (84 total), and logged every single day in my notebook.
+If you're curious about how I ended up in this high-frequency mess, you can read The Night the Ringing Started: An Audio Tech’s Guide to Troubleshooting Tinnitus (2026 Update).
+It involves a Garth Brooks soundcheck in 2004 and a lot of stubbornness.

 Week 1 to 2: Cleaning the Faders

-March 7, 2026: One week in.
-I’m looking for any change in the signal-to-noise ratio.
-My sleep quality note says: “Slightly less tossing, but the kettle is still whistling.”
+Early March 2026: One week in.
+I’m looking for any shift in the noise floor.
+My sleep quality note says: "Slightly less tossing, but the kettle is still whistling."
 I haven't noticed any side effects, but the ringing hasn't budged from that 8/10 baseline.
 When you’re troubleshooting a dead channel, you check the cables first.
 I’m checking my hydration and stress levels, too, but I’m mostly waiting for the supplement to kick in.
+I’m not a doctor, so I don't know the bio-mechanics, but I know when a signal starts to clear up.

-March 14, 2026: End of Week 2.
+Mid-March 2026: End of Week 2.
 I’ve gone through 28 capsules.
 There’s a slight softening.
-It’s hard to describe if you don’t live with this, but it’s like someone turned the “Presence” knob down just a hair.
+It’s hard to describe if you don’t live with this, but it’s like someone turned the 'Presence' knob down just a hair.
 Severity: 7.5/10.
 It’s a start, but I’m still waiting for a real drop in the noise floor.
+My living room still feels louder than a rock concert because the silence just amplifies the internal whistle.
+You can read more about that specific frustration in The Suburban Nashville Silence: Why My Living Room Feels Louder Than a Concert.

 Week 3 to 4: Lowering the Noise Floor?

-March 21, 2026: This was the week I actually felt something shift.
+Late March 2026: This was the week I actually felt something shift.
 In audio terms, the noise floor—the background hiss of the tinnitus—seemed to drop.
-I woke up on Wednesday and for about twenty minutes, I didn't immediately notice the ringing.
+I woke up on a Wednesday and for about twenty minutes, I didn't immediately notice the ringing.
 That’s a win.
-Notebook entry: “Severity 7/10.
+Notebook entry: "Severity 7/10.
 Sleep quality: 4/5 stars.
-Focus during work tickets improved.”
+Focus during work tickets improved."
+It felt like I had finally found a loose connection and tightened it.

-March 28, 2026: I’m 30 days in now.
+Early April 2026: I’m 30 days in now.
 I’ve spent the better part of a month being very methodical.
 I’ve noticed that Quietum Plus seems to work best if I take it at the exact same time every morning.
 The ringing is holding steady at a 6.5/10.
 It’s better than the 8/10 I started with, but it feels like I’ve hit a limiter.
 The improvement has slowed down.
-I’m still hearing the high-frequency whistle during quiet moments at the office, which is where it really bites.
+I’m still hearing the high-frequency whistle during quiet moments at the office, which is where it really bites when I'm trying to focus on a delicate mix.

 Week 5 to 6: The Plateau and Troubleshooting the Results

-April 4, 2026: Week 5.
+Mid-April 2026: Week 5.
 The ringing is still a 6/10.
 It’s been at a 6/10 for ten days.
 I’m starting to think I’ve reached the maximum potential of this specific formula for my particular hardware.
 It’s like using a mid-range preamp—it does the job, but it’s not going to give you that crystal-clear headroom you’d get from a high-end rack unit.
+I’m still taking the capsules, but the 'gain' on the improvement has stalled out.

-April 11, 2026: Finishing the bottle.
+Late April 2026: Finishing the bottle.
 84 capsules down.
-Total cost: $69.
 Final Severity Rating: 6/10.
 I’m better off than I was in February, but the 6/10 is still loud enough to be distracting when I’m trying to mix audio for a client.
-My goal isn't just “better,” it’s “functional silence.”
+My goal isn't just 'better,' it’s 'functional silence.'
+I have zero medical training, so I can't tell you why it plateaued, but my notebook doesn't lie.
+I’m seeing a pattern where the initial drop was good, but the long-term sustain isn't there.
+It's time to swap out the gear and see if a different signal chain works better.

 Why I’m Switching to Audifort

 After 42 days, I’m moving on to my next test subject: Audifort.
 Why?
-Because the data from other guys in the audio community suggests it has a higher success rate for those of us with “occupational” hearing damage.
+Because the data from other guys in the audio community suggests it has a higher 'gravity'—basically, more people are seeing results with it lately.
 I’m looking for something that addresses the signal processing between the ear and the brain more aggressively.
+If Quietum Plus was the entry-level interface, I’m looking for the professional-grade converter now.

 Comparison: What My Notebook Says

 I’ve tracked a few of these now.
-Here’s how the current lineup looks based on my personal troubleshooting logs:
+Here’s how the current lineup looks based on my personal troubleshooting logs.
+I try to stay objective, but remember, every ear is different hardware.
+Talk to your own doctor or an audiologist before starting any of these—don't be the guy who ignores his own internal warnings.

 Final Calibration

-At the end of the day, I’m just a guy who ruined his own hearing by being too stubborn to wear earplugs at a Garth Brooks soundcheck in 2004.
-If your ringing is getting worse, please, talk to your own doctor or an audiologist.
+At the end of the day, I’m just a guy who ruined his own hearing by being too stubborn to wear earplugs.
+If your ringing is getting worse, please, see a professional.
 Don't be like me and wait until the damage is permanent to start caring about your ear health.
-Supplements are tools, not magic wands.
+Supplements are tools, not magic wands, and they work best when you're also managing your stress and staying away from 110dB environments.

 My 6-week run with Quietum Plus taught me that some relief is possible, but you have to be willing to keep troubleshooting until you find the right signal chain.
 For me, that means moving on to Audifort to see if I can get that 6/10 down to a 3 or a 4.
 I’ll keep the notebook open and the coffee brewing.
+If you're ready to start your own troubleshooting journey, I'd suggest looking into Audifort first—it seems to have the 'gain' I was looking for.
 Stay tuned for the next log entry.